syk2021/419project/README.md

 ## Commands to run in terminal
 - run backend server => node index.js (make sure to be in backend directory)
-- npx react-native start => will print out errors in the frontend side (in root directory that contains backend + frontend directories)
+- npx react-native start => will print out errors in the frontend side (in frontend directory)
 - npx react-native run-ios => runs the react-native app itself (in frontend directory)

 # Adding a package